Destructive flooding is swamping South Florida streets and homes. The threat still isn’t over - KESQ

 “I put the dogs in, I’m all packed up.
 I pretty much got everything in bins and we’re ready to go,” Edgewood resident Anna Rysedorph told CNN affiliate WSVN Wednesday.
 “My husband’s like ‘Don’t panic, don’t panic,’ but you know, I’m not gonna be caught unprepared.”

-The flood risk will grow through the week as storms unleash torrential downpours over the same area each day, soaking the soil and overwhelming waterways.
+Friday will also be another drenching day for South Florida, even as the robust tropical moisture fueling the soaking storms slowly starts to shift out of the area.
+All told, multiple locations could end up with more than two feet of rain Tuesday through Friday.

-While the state is no stranger to drenching rain, heavy rain events are getting even heavier as the world warms due to fossil fuel pollution.
-The daily downpours are also being fueled by a firehose of tropical moisture from parts of the Caribbean funneling straight into South Florida along a front draped over the state.
+Wet weather is likely to continue over the weekend, just not to the severity of the past several days.
+But even the light-to-moderate rainfall rates of typical June showers and thunderstorms could cause additional flooding issues and prevent ongoing flooding from receding.

-If there’s any silver lining, it’s the rain will be beneficial to areas suffering through drought.
+If there’s any silver lining, it’s the rain is beneficial to areas suffering through drought.
 Half of Florida is experiencing abnormal dryness or drought conditions, with the worst drought centered in the bull’s-eye for the heaviest rain, according to the US Drought Monitor.

 CNN’s Sara Smart and Jamiel Lynch contributed to this report.